TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

 ::::{exercise}
 :label: Exc:GramSchmidt:AlternativeProofQR

-Fill in the details of the following more direct proof of the quick way to find $QR$-decomposition.
+Fill in the details of the following more direct proof of the quick way to find $QR$ decomposition.

 Let $Q$ be the matrix coming from the Gram-Schmidt process, followed by rescaling.